Girl Scouts Space Sciences Badge Resources

 Welcome amateur astronomers!
 Here you'll find resources to help you make meaningful connections with Girl Scouts and help them earn their Space Science badges.

-Girl Scouts of the USA recently released Space Science badges for girls in kindergarten through fifth grade—and in 2019, they’ll offer Space Science badges for sixth- through twelfth-grade girls.
+Girl Scouts of the USA recently released Space Science badges for girls in kindergarten through twelfth-grade.
 Earning each badge includes an “observing” component, with troops encouraged to reach out to local astronomy clubs, so be aware that troop leaders may contact you to attend one of your club events.
 You can share your love of the sky as you help girls unleash their G.I.R.L.
 (Go-getter, Innovator, Risk-taker, Leader)™ potential!
 Learn about the Girl Scout Difference and how the Girl Scout Leadership Experience helps girls thrive.

 On this page, you will find resources to help make your outreach more inclusive: